UVADS/orientation-technical/badges/vscode.md

    * **Tell** a friend about what you learned and how they can use the tools in their everyday life even if they are not a programmer. **Explain** to them why people would configure their environmetn before programming. **Explain** the difference between: text editors, word processors, and integrated development environments.

 2. **install** VS Code and use the *Source Control* panel to clone a GitHub repository.
-   * *hint/help* If you're like me and prefer not to use the mouse, Ctrl+Shift+G is the shortcut key to open the panel.
+   * *hint/help*: If you're like me and prefer not to use the mouse, Ctrl+Shift+G is the shortcut key to open the panel.
    * You **may need to install** git during this process.
 Go for it!
 You can do it!

 3. **configure** the default terminal in VS Code to be "Git Bash"
-   * If you're like me and prefer not to use the mouse, Ctrl+Shift+P and then enter "Terminal: Select Default Profile"
+   * *hint/help*: If you're like me and prefer not to use the mouse, Ctrl+Shift+P and then enter "Terminal: Select Default Profile"
-   * This can be a very tricky step.
+   * *hint/help*:This can be a very tricky step.
 Sometimes VS Code will have trouble finding something you installed and you have to do extra work to find it.
 But rest assured, this will be effort well spent, because issues such as this arise **CONSTANTLY** in Data Science work.

 4. **connect** VS Code to GitHub.
    * Work on your cloned repo, commit a change, and push that change back up to GitHub.